top of page

 The Benefit

-Learning disabilities could be a lifelong challenge that may affect the ability to learn new skills and carry out daily activities.
-Generally, learning disabilities affect the lives of young people and their engagement in occupations and activities that are important to them.
+Learning disabilities and autism could be a lifelong challenge that may affect the ability to learn new skills and carry out daily activities.
+Generally, learning disabilities affect the lives of people and their engagement in occupations and activities that are important to them.

-For children and young people with learning disabilities, imagining a future or dream career is not as easy because “the assumption is that they will not "be" anything.”
+For people with learning disabilities and autism, imagining a future or dream career is not as easy because “the assumption is that they will not "be" anything.”

 We're on a mission to change that.

-This increases the potential of young people with learning disabilities and their social value to
+This increases the potential of people with learning disabilities and autism and their social value to

 contribute to their communities with greater value and worth.